sermons/hope/slides/slides.md

   + **vindicated** them
 + But instr of God's **wrath**
   + wouldn't **stop** there:
-+ though 130yrs from fall of Samaria to Jeru
++ though 130yrs fall of Samaria to Jeru
 + Jerusalem, the land of **Immanuel**
   + God **dwelling** with us
 + Surely God wouldn't judge **us**?